-But this is one shortcut you may want to avoid because while you may fall asleep quickly, the quality of your sleep suffers under the influence.
+But this is one shortcut you may want to avoid.
+While you may fall asleep quickly, the quality of your sleep suffers under the influence.
 Alcohol affects multiple processes in your body that prevent you from getting high-quality sleep.

 How Alcohol Impacts Your Sleep